Soil Test Information

 How and when will I receive my soil test results?

 Processing time varies based on the time of year, but is updated regularly.
 You can find your report as well as turnaround times for a particular type of sample on the PALS website.
-When searching for your report, it is important that you type your last name first, followed by your first name last.

 Soil samples are free from April 1–November 30 every year.
 A peak season fee of $4 is in effect from December 1–March 31.
 Read more about sample fees.